-The Marshall Historical Museum at the GAR Hall reopened in fall 2014 with a new emphasis on telling Marshall's stories and featuring items made in Marshall.
+The Marshall Historical Museum at the GAR Hall is designed to tell Marshall's stories.
 Focus areas are It Happened in Marshall, Things Made in Marshall, Community Life, and Marshall in the Civil War.

-Featured at the entrance is the Hinkle Automatic Theatre, an early 1900s marionette show, that once toured area theaters.
+Featured at the museum entrance is the Hinkle Automatic Theatre, an early 1900s marionette show, that once toured southern Michigan communities.
 It was donated to the Marshall Historical Society by the Steve Trupiano family.
 Steve's grandfather Frank Hinkle constructed the set and his grandmother Julia Hinkle designed and made clothes for the figures.
 The marionette show was restored several decades ago by Jim Bryant.

 The GAR Hall was obtained by the Marshall Historical Society from the City of Marshall in 1976.